MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 by scheduling such an upcall in a future turn the abstraction has a more natural opportunity to restore its own invariants _before_ the caller controlled code executes.
 Since the upcall then executes in a new turn which itself has Top-of-Turn, no reentrancy occurs and no invariants are violated.

+#### **Transport Layer**
+A transport defines the mechanics of physically moving data between two endpoints across some medium.
+It is usually also responsible for data ordering, reliability and integrity.
+Transports may be stateless or stateful, unreliable or reliable, connectionless or connection-oriented, and unordered or ordered.
+Transports can be nested, implementing a new transport on top of another one.
+Examples of common transports include UDP and TCP on the network, and shared-memory or pipes between processes on the same machine.

 #### **Turn**
 A bounded, finite, prompt computation that forms part of a larger activity.
 A turn ends when the computation either (1)